tsjazil/i3-dotfiles/README.md

 # Dotfiles
-I have been into tiling window manager and the other customisation stuff for past 3 weeks and being a beginner in it chose i3wm
+I have been into tiling window manager and the done other customisation for past 3 weeks and being a beginner in it chose i3wm
 ### I used